kgisl/pythonFDP/manual/lab7-kgashok.py.md

 0. Rewrite the code to use only `lists` and not a `dictionary`.
 Or vice versa.
 1. You are not allowed to use another data structure to remove duplicates.
 That is, remove the duplicates in-place.
 Is this possible?
 2. How will you find the common elements that exist in two different lists?
 3. Find the `gcd` of two integers using the prime factorization method.
-Here's a rough algorithm:
+Use the function you developed in `Lab 5` to complete this.
+Here's an outline for the function that you will need to develop:

 		def gcd(n1, n2):
 		    prime_factors_of_n1 = prime_factors(n1)